 Several telepresence initiatives have been developed for health care applications.
-Remote tele-consultative service offered in [5] using a two-way audiovisual link produced a better clinical and educational effect than the telephone [6]. eICU [7], a dedicated facility designed for intensive care unit, allowed a consultant to supervise and monitor patients in different locations at the same time, reducing mortality and cost [8, 9].
+Remote teleconsultative service offered in [5] using a two-way audiovisual link produced a better clinical and educational effect than the telephone [6]. eICU [7], a dedicated facility designed for intensive care unit, allowed a consultant to supervise and monitor patients in different locations at the same time, reducing mortality and cost [8, 9].
 Telemedicine have been applied for trauma and neurology consultative services where there are no resident specialist [10-14].
 Despite the advances in this technology, its adoption among underserved population has been very limited.
 Major hindrances include the problems of complex human and cultural factors [15], lack of proof of economic benefits and cost-effectiveness, and legal considerations [16-18].
 Robotic telepresence is a form of telepresence that creates an impression of the physical presence of an object at a remote location.
-This feature is accomplished through a mobile robotic mechanism with real-time audiovisual communication capabilities [19-26].
+This feature is accomplished through a mobile robotic mechanism with realtime audiovisual communication capabilities [19-26].
 Considering the high level of extreme poverty in emerging economies, most of the available solutions designed to overcome this challenge are relatively unaffordable for deployment in this region.
 Also, the unreliability of power grid in rural areas where most communities are not even connected, will eventually hamper the sustainability of the whole system.

-In this paper, the authors reduced the cost of mobile robotic telepresence solution for remote ward rounding using plastic mannequin and solar photovoltaic technology.
+In this paper, the authors reduced the cost of engaging a robotic telepresence solution for rural medicare by using plastic mannequin and solar photovoltaic technology.
 An IP camera was fixed in each of the eye sockets of the plastic mannequin.
-These cameras are connected to a minicomputer embedded in the plastic mannequin.
-A Wi-Fi module establishes an Internet connection between remote physicians and rural healthcare facilities.
-In addition, most of these communities are not even connected to the power Proceedings of the World Congress on Engineering 2017 Vol II WCE 2017, July 5-7, 2017, London, U.K.

-grid.
-Therefore, the system is powered by a solar photovoltaic energy source to provide a cheap and reliable power system.
+These cameras were connected to a mini-computer embedded in the plastic mannequin.
+A Wi-Fi module establishes an Internet connection between remote physicians and rural heathcare facilities.
+The system is powered by a solar photovoltaic energy source to guarantee availability.
 Another unique feature of this solution is that it gives the patient a better impression of the physical presence of a physician.
-This development will increase the adoption of robotic telepresense for remote clinical ward rounding in developing countries.